apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

                 final FixtureScript fixtureScript,
                 @ParameterLayout(
                     named="Parameters",
                     describedAs="Script-specific parameters (if any).
-The format depends on the script implementation (eg key=value, CSV, JSON, XML etc)", multiLine = 10
+The format depends on the script implementation...", multiLine = 10
                 )
                 @Optional